reawilliams20/movie-search-app-demo/README.md

 - Validate that results appear

 Example prompt:
-> "Generate a Playwright test that searches for 'Garfield' and verifies the movie appears."
+> "Using mcp playwright generate a test that searches for 'Garfield' and verifies the movie appears."

 Copilot will:
 - Use MCP to open the browser